bogdan-todasca/daily-wallpaper/README.md

 # daily-wallpaper
-Will download a random image from www.pexels.com and set it as a Wallpaper.
+Will download a random image from www.pexels.com and set it as a Wallpaper (for Mac OS)